Effective model for $A_{2g}$ Raman signal in URu$_2$Si$_2$: The Model

-If the hopping parameter $t_{ij}$ is complex, its imaginary part is associated with the parameter $\Delta_{c}$.
-The sign choice in the definitions of $t_{ij}$ relates itself to the orientation of the link between two neighboring sites at different planes.
-In approaching a site, we consider the plus sign, and if the link leaves the site, we choose the minus sign (see Fig.\ref{csl}) instead.
-If $t_{ij}$ is real, we add the term $\Delta_{m}$ to the hopping between the first neighbors at different planes, that is associated with the MSL phase, which is schematically illustrated in Fig.\ref{msl}.
-The choice of the plus or minus sign if $t_{ij}$ is real represents the kind of bond between the first neighbors at different planes.
-The other real cases are $t_{ij} = t_{2}$ for first neighbors in-plane and $t_{ij} = t_{3}$, for the second neighbors in-plane, see Fig.\ref{hopping}.
-Indeed, in this work, for the sake of clarity, we do not investigate the possibility of the in-plane ordering that might be associated with different lattice symmetry breaking.
+If $t_{ij}$ is complex, we define it as $t_{ij} = t_{1} \pm i \Delta_{c}$ between nearest-neighbors \textit{interlayers}.
+The imaginary part relates itself to the CSL by the gap parameter $\Delta_{c}$.
+The sign choice in $t_{ij}$ refers to the income ($+$) or outgoing ($-$) link orientation between two neighboring sites at different planes, see Fig.\ref{csl}.
+The CSL phase describes loop currents between different \textit{interlayer} sites, as can be seen from Fig.\ref{csl}.
+If $t_{ij}$ is real, we define it as $t_{ij} = t_{1} \pm\Delta_{m}$ between nearest-neighbors \textit{interlayers}.
+The gap parameter $\Delta_{m}$ stands for the MSL phase.
+The choice of plus (dashed red line) or minus (full black line) sign represents the different bonds between neighboring sites at different \textit{interlayers} planes describing, thus, our MSL phase, see Fig.\ref{msl}.
+Moreover, we assume the presence of homogeneous hopping $t_{2}$ and $t_{3}$ for \textit{intralayer} nearest-neighbors and next-nearest-neighbors sites, see Fig.\ref{hopping}.
+For the sake of clarity, we do not investigate the possibility of an in-plane order in different lattice symmetry breaking scenarios.